Third Sunday in Lent

 DUE TO THE COVID-19 VIRUS, PLEASE NOTE THE FOLLOWING PREVENTATIVE CHANGES IN OUR WORSHIP UNTIL FURTHER NOTICE

-Please join us for worship anytime after 8:30AM in your homes by clicking the link
+Please join us for worship by LIVE-STREAMED at 8:30AM or anytime after posted on our YouTubechannel in your homes

 Adult Sunday School Companions in Christ - Sundays at 9:45AM

 All are welcome to get together for a variety of topics by clicking this link.
 If you are logging in via phone or app, use the meeting

 ID 891 3037 2214, Password: 124712.

 Adult Sunday School Bible Study - Sundays at 11:15AM

 All are welcome to get together and study the readings for worship by clicking this link.
 If you are logging in via phone or app, use the meeting ID 850 9274 0610, lectionary.

 “The grace of our Lord Jesus Christ, the love of God, and the communion of the Holy Spirit be with you all.”